lee-chaeeun/anom_app/README.md

 [Flask-executor](https://pypi.org/project/Flask-Executor/) is an extension package which acts as a wrapper for `concurrent.futures` module, thereby allowing users to easily launch parallel tasks on the server.
 Here, asynchronous execution of callables of `ThreadPoolExecutor` are wrapped by Flask-Executor with the current application context and current request context automatically.

-For the purposes of this repository, Flask-Executor excutes the running of the chosen algorithm and dataset asynchronously to the rendering of the new results page and transfer of information between the server and client of AnomDApp.
+For the purposes of this repository, Flask-Executor executes the running of the chosen algorithm and dataset asynchronously to the rendering of the new results page and transfer of information between the server and client of AnomDApp.

 ### Dataflow